-Give your nails a different shape
+Give your nails

-Try the new French manicure
+Try the new

-If you're a diehard fan of the French manicure, why not mix it up and do that same type of manicure — that is, one colour as your base and a different colour for your nail tips — except with two nail polish colours other than the usual pink or beige base with a white tip?
+If you're a diehard fan of the French manicure, then why not mix it up and do that same type of manicure — one colour as your base and a different colour for your nail tips — except with two nail polish colours other than the usual pink or beige base with a white tip?

 A subtle way to try a different nail look is to go with a matte polish.
 A matte topcoat will transform any lacquer you have to matte, but if you have applied a neon polish, don't apply a matte topcoat, as neon polishes, due to their formula, dry matte anyway.
 To jazz up the French manicure mentioned above a little more, instead of just using two different colours, do one part in matte, such as the base colour, and make the tips shiny.

-Polish your nails in whatever colour you wish, then dip the head of a pin or the end of a cotton swab with the cotton removed (so you're left with just the plastic or cardboard stick) into a different colour lacquer and dab one (or more) small dot on your base colour.
+Polish your nails in whatever colour you wish, then dip the head of a pin or the end of a cotton swab with the cotton removed (so you're left with just the plastic or cardboard stick) into a different colour lacquer, and dab one (or more) small dot on your base colour.
 It's a simple but cute way to try your own nail art.